-Irene Feng is a first year doctoral student in George Mason University’s Human Factors and Applied Cognition program under Dr. Gerald Matthews.
+Irene Feng is a second year doctoral student in George Mason University’s Human Factors and Applied Cognition program under Dr. Gerald Matthews.
 Prior to her PhD studies, Irene has done research in windblown dust under the Center for Spatial Information Science and Systems at George Mason University.
 She graduated in 2017 with a B.S. in Psychology and Philosophy at the University of Illinois Urbana-Champaign.
 Irene seeks to bring her multidisciplinary perspectives into her own research in the Human Factors and Applied Cognition program.

 Vita, R., Zheng, J. [et al., including Feng, I.] (2021).
 Standardization of assay representation in the Ontology for Biomedical Investigations.
 Database : the journal of biological databases and curation.
 2021.
 10.1093/database/baab040.

 Tong, D., Feng, I., Gill, T. E., Schepanski, K., & Wang, J. (2023) How Many People Were Killed by Windblown Dust Events in the United States?
 Bulletin of the American Meteorological Society.
 2023. https://doi.org/10.1175/BAMS-D-22-0186.1